roscopecoltran/Sniperkit-Macros/README.md

 #### Using NPM
 [@RnbWd](https://github.com/RnbWd) developed a npm package with Nut binaries: https://github.com/RnbWd/nut-bin

+#### Download Binaries
+Manually built binaries for Linux, OSX, and Windows are available in [release](https://github.com/matthieudelaro/nut/tree/manualbuild/release) folder. _It is a temporary solution._

 ### Nut File Syntax
 #### Example
 Here is an example of `nut.yml` to develop in Go.
 You can generate a sample configuration with  :